 What’s more, the study cites several DEI-related issues as among the top reasons for teacher attrition: insufficient onboarding and mentorship; demographics; and lack of administrative support.

 According to McKinsey, the number one cited reason why teachers quit is insufficient compensation, including benefits.
 The report notes that 65% of responding teachers said they can’t even live comfortably on their earnings.
+There is also an alarming trend of teachers intending to exit the education field sooner than expected, which significantly impacts teacher retention.
 These teachers feel their compensation is low both compared to the qualifications they bring to the table and for the amount of work they are expected to do.

 It’s easy to see how resentment and dissatisfaction can form when you’re well qualified and giving your all but can’t thrive on a material basis.
 Paying teachers a livable salary and good benefits is the most fundamental way to express that you value what they do—and that you want them to stay.

 The second listed reason for teacher attrition is overwork leading to burnout.
+The importance of mental health in this context cannot be overstated, as work-related stress and teacher burnout are closely linked.
 This side effect of work in education can more harshly affect teachers from marginalized groups for a couple reasons.
 First, schools sometimes expect those teachers to shoulder more of the responsibility of fixing or educating their peers about DEI issues.

 It’s unfair to expect this extra work from any teacher on top of their full teaching loads.
 Another reason it can be a bigger burden for teachers from marginalized groups is that they are likely from populations already coping with the unique stressors that come with their place in society at large.